AbdulSheikh9906/ai-youtube-shorts-automation-n8n-gemini-google-drive/README.md

 Used For:

-- Read Scheduled Content
+- Reading content schedules
-- Update Upload Status
+- Updating upload status

 Required Scope: